 Halloween is all about trick-or-treating for the kids, and for partygoers, finding a creative costume that ‘wows.’
 Some may wear decorative contact lenses as part of their costume.
 However, if these lenses are bought illegally and without a prescription from your eye doctor, they could lead to serious health issues and potentially damage your eyesight permanently.
 The New Jersey Society of Optometric Physicians (NJSOP) recommends talking to your doctor first and obtaining a prescription before incorporating decorative contact lenses as part of your costume.

-“Changing your eye color or creating the effect of being a character like a zombie, vampire, or movie character is very popular for Halloween, but every year, consumers are harmed by lenses purchased from questionable sources,” said Dr. George Veliky, optometric physician and president of the NJSOP.
+“Changing your eye color or creating the effect of being a character like a zombie, vampire, or movie character is very popular for Halloween, but every year, consumers are harmed by lenses purchased from questionable sources,” said Dr. George Veliky, optometric physician and past president of the NJSOP.
 “Many consumers consider these lenses a fashion or costume accessory when, in reality, decorative lenses are also classified as medical devices and still pose the same potential safety and health issues as corrective contact lenses, and require a prescription.”